crcn/tandem-old/README.md

 #### Strong types

 Future versions of Paperclip will likely contain strong types that will integrate with the visual editor.
-Ideally, the visual editor would emit "compile errors" that would be displayed to the user when changes are made to a UI that breaks other parts of the application.
+Ideally, the visual editor would emit compile errors that would be displayed to the user when changes are made to a UI that breaks other parts of the application.
+So basically, with types, if a Paperclip file builds, it should work.

 Paperclip types will also be compilable to other type systems such as TypeScript, and Flow.
 The basic syntax for this may look like: